 Stray light, in a spectrofluorometer, comes from the fact that no filtering element is perfect at its job.
 For example, every optical bandpass filter passes unwanted photons at all wavelengths, even outside of the center wavelength of the intended filter wavelength.
 This stray light is usually specified in a rejection of unwanted light expressed as 10-3 for example.
-A 340 nm bandpass filter with 10-3 stray light rejection passes mostly light at 340 nm, but it also passes light at all other wavelengths, at an intensity level that is 1,000 times less.
+A 340 nm bandpass filter with 10-3 stray light rejection passes mostly light at 340 nm, but it also passes The Importance of an Intermediate Slit on Stray Light light at all other wavelengths, at an intensity level that is 1,000 times less.
 In this case if you passed a white light source through the filter with an intensity of 10,000,000 counts per second at 340 nm, then this same filter is by definition also passing 10,000 counts per second at all other wavelengths (assuming an equal intensity output at all other wavelengths).
 A filter with better stray light rejection will reduce transmission of these unwanted wavelengths, but again no filter is perfect at its job.